Philippines

 Previous Spill Experience

-The bunker barge PETRO QUEEN (1994) spilt 7-900 bbls of fuel oil following a collision at the entrance to the Pasig River.
-Clean-up was performed using WISE equipment with impact limited to fouling of the yacht club.
-The SOLAR 1 (2006) sank in rough seas with a full cargo of heavy fuel oil in the Guimaras Straits.
+Over the years, the Philippines has experienced several major oil pollution incidents.
+The SOLAR 1 (2006) sank in rough seas with a full cargo of heavy fuel oil (~ 2,000 MT) in the Guimaras Straits.
 PCG led the response and was assisted by Petron Corporation (the charterer of the vessel).
 At-sea response focused on the application of chemical dispersants using aerial dispersant spraying methods and spray arms mounted on tugs and PCG patrol vessels.
 The incident created relatively little shoreline contamination but had a substantial impact on subsistence fishing.
-The decision was taken to remove oil remaining in the sunken wreck which was lying at a depth of some 600m, but at a location sufficiently close to coastlines to create a significant potential threat.
+The decision was taken to remove oil remaining in the sunken wreck which was lying at a depth of some 600 metres, but at a location sufficiently close to coastlines to create a significant potential threat.

 Hazardous & Noxious Substances